 “Youth is wasted on the young”, “Children should be seen and not heard”.
 There are various phrases and sayings about youth.
 Now, I don’t have children, maybe one day, but I appreciate, respect and understand the need to bring up your kids with the morals, ideals and values that you believe in.

 We have evolved to hold an instinct of values, attitude and what is right and wrong.
 We attempt to impress upon, inspire, teach, force, guide, help and support our children to know and do what we perceive to be right.
-We are shaping and influencing their minds –
+We are shaping and influencing their minds – i think we still have much to learn, particularly in the area of education, inspiration and leading our young.

 However, these qualities we like to bestow on our young can so often be overlooked by ourselves.